King Thutmose III: The Greatest Military Pharaoh of Ancient Egypt

 Military life of King Thutmose III

 King Thutmose III took care of the army, made it regular, and provided it with knights and chariots.
-Also, during his reign, the ancient Egyptians mastered the manufacture of arrows and arrows thanks to him.

 Unlike the reign of Thutmose, at the time when Hatshepsut was ruling, she followed a peaceful policy with the areas of Egyptian influence in Palestine and Nubia and with her neighbors.